nithinphilips/odel/README.rst

 -------
 .. code::

     Odel.
-Tool to upload Data Integrator files to IBM Tririga.
+Tool to upload Data Integrator files to IBM TRIRIGA.
     Copyright (C) 2020 Nithin Philips

     This program is free software: you can redistribute it and/or modify